Imputation estimators for unnormalized models with missing data

 where $q(x_{\mathrm{obs}})=\int q(x_{\mathrm{mis}},x_{\mathrm{obs}})\mu(\mathrm{d}x_{\mathrm{mis}})$.
-On the other hand, the objective function of our proposed estimator is \eqref{eq:nce}.
-In general, the efficiencies of the two objective function are not directly comparable.
-The following points highlight the comparison between two methods. \begin{itemize} \item In terms of inferences, our proposed methods (FINCE,\,FISCORE) are more effective than VNCE because in VNCE, it is difficult to achieve the upper bound in \eqref{eq:vnce} in VNCE. \item Unless the family of variational distribution includes the true posterior, VNCE does not have consistency.
-On the other hand, FINCE has consistency and also asymptotic normality without requiring such conditions. \item In terms of the scalability, VNCE is more scalable than the proposed methods because VNCE does not require any sampling methods. \item FINCE can be applied even if the missing data mechanism is MAR or MNAR.
+On the other hand, the loss function of our proposed estimator is \eqref{eq:nce}.
+In general, the efficiencies of the two loss function are not directly comparable.
+The following points highlight the comparison between two methods. \begin{itemize} \item In terms of inferences, our proposed methods (FINCE,\,FISCORE) are superior to VNCE because it is difficult to achieve the upper bound in \eqref{eq:vnce} in VNCE. \item Unless the family of variational distribution includes the true posterior, VNCE does not have consistency.
+On the other hand, FINCE has consistency and also asymptotic normality without requiring such conditions. \item In terms of the scalability, VNCE is superior to the proposed methods because VNCE does not require any sampling methods. \item FINCE can be applied even if the missing data mechanism is MAR or MNAR.
 However, VNCE cannot be directly applied when the missing mechanism is MAR or NMAR. \end{itemize}

-\section{Inference of FISCORE when $m$ is fixed}
+\section{INFERENCE OF FISCORE WHEN $m$ IS FIXED}

 We consider an asymptotic result of FISCORE when $m$ is fixed.
 Actually, the estimating equation $Z_{sc,m}$ is not unbiased estimator for $\bar{Z}_{sc}$ because a self normalizing importance sampling is used rather than importance sampling \citep{mcbook}.
 This means that the derived estimator is theoretically not consistent; however, practically, a self normalized importance sampling is preferable to importance sampling because of its robustness.
 Here, we consider the case when the weight is defined as $w(x|x_{\mathrm{obs}})=p(x_{\mathrm{mis}}|x_{\mathrm{obs}};\theta_0)/b(x)$.